Proper connective differential graded algebras and their geometric realizations: An isomorphism of noncommutative Chow motives

 Both of these examples are directed and so, as can be readily checked, admit full exceptional collections.
 This gives another computation of the noncommutative Chow motive (and a verification for the skeptical reader that the examples are really smooth).

-One can also produce examples of smooth and proper connective DG-algebras which do not admit a full exceptional collection, for instance via silting mutation \cite{MR2927802} from a smooth finite dimensional algebra with no full exceptional collection (see \cite{happel1991family}).
-We suspect there are a plethora of such examples which are, moreover, not derived Morita equivalent to an algebra.
+One can also produce examples of smooth and proper connective dg algebras which do not admit a full exceptional collection, for instance via silting mutation \cite{MR2927802} from a smooth finite dimensional algebra with no full exceptional collection (see \cite{happel1991family}).